gregops312/gregops312/README.md

-# Welcome GregOps GitHub
+# Welcome to GregOps's GitHub

-I am a software developer who dabbles in a lot but focuses on DevOps & SRE
+- I am a DevOps/SRE Engineer
+- Passionate in reusability, reliability, and automation
+- Proponate of writing reusable IaC code that scales and allows for automation

 ## Languages, Frameworks, Services, Platforms, Other